Is Getting a Reverse Mortgage a Good Idea?

 - Adults to seniors: keep the money

-- Tips for reverse mortgage heirs
+- Addressing concerns of reverse mortgage heirs

 It can be tough to know whether not it makes sense to get a reverse mortgage.
 Getting a large loan is a serious financial commitment, so it definitely makes sense to err on the side of caution.
 Here are some things to consider about reverse loans.